DanShima/AnotherBlog/README.md

-# Default starter for Gridsome
+# Simple personal website

-This is the project you get when you run `gridsome create new-project`.
+This is a simple website built with gridsome and vue.js

 ### 1. Install Gridsome CLI tool if you don't have